NBA Rumors: Celtics Could Acquire Kevin Durant Via ‘Opt-In-And-Trade’ Deal Next Summer, Per ‘Bleacher Report’

-In the past months, rumors and speculations continue to swirl that Kyrie Irving and Kevin Durant are planning to play together in one team after the 2018-19 NBA season.
+In the past months, rumors and speculations continue to swirl that Kyrie Irving and Kevin Durant are planning to play together on one team after the 2018-19 NBA season.
 Both superstars have a player option on their current contracts that will enable them to become unrestricted free agents in the summer of 2019.
 As of now, the New York Knicks, who have enough salary cap space to sign two max free agents, emerged as the top landing spot for Irving and Durant.

 However, after trading valuable assets to acquire Kyrie Irving from the Cleveland Cavaliers, Celtics President of Basketball Operations and General Manager Danny Ainge is expected to do his best to bring the All-Star point guard back in the 2019 NBA free agency.
 If Irving and Kevin Durant are really interested in teaming up, Ainge could find a way to make it happen in Boston.
 The Celtics may not have the capability to give Durant a max contract but according to Dan Favale of Bleacher Report, they may consider engaging in an “opt-in-and-trade” deal with the Golden State Warriors next summer.